-The sun is setting sooner, the nights are getting cooler and wool socks are starting to sound like a cozy idea.
-This is the perfect time to celebrate the seasonal gems of autumn!
+The sun is setting sooner, the nights are getting cooler and wool socks are starting to sound like a good idea.
+This is the perfect time to celebrate the seasonal produce gems of autumn!
 Head to your local market and fill your basket with these fall produce picks.

 Spaghetti squash is a fun, kid-friendly vegetable that is a lower-calorie and gluten-free alternative to grain-based pasta.
 Cut it in half to reveal a pocket of seeds; scoop those out and pop the two halves into the microwave or oven and cook until tender.
 Scrape a fork into the flesh and spaghetti-like strands appear!
 Voilà!
 Toss with pesto or marinara sauce for a quick veggie side dish.

-Kale is a current media darling — from food writers to restaurant chefs, and farmers markets to school cafeterias — we can't get enough of this luscious leafy green and with good reason.
+Kale — we can't get enough of this luscious leafy green and with good reason.
 Kale is a nutrient powerhouse.
 It tastes sweeter after a frost and can survive a snowstorm.
 If you plant kale in your garden, you can dig it out of the snow and serve fresh salad in January!
 One cup of raw kale has only 8 calories and is loaded with vitamins A, C and K as well as manganese.
 Kale is great sautéed and cooked in soup, but also is excellent raw in salad; simply remove tough stems, slice into thin slivers and pair with something a bit sweet such as carrots or apples.
 One advantage of using kale for your leafy greens is that you can add your dressing ahead of time; the kale becomes more tender and delicious, not wilted.

-When we can buy fruits year-round, we tend to forget they do have a season.
-However, pears are the most delicious in the fall when they're at their peak.
+When we can buy fruits year-round, we tend to forget they have seasons.
+Pears are the most delicious in the fall when they're at their peak.
 Pears are unique in that they do not ripen on the tree; they will ripen at room temperature after they're picked.
 How do you know when they are ready to eat?
 Check the neck!
 If the fruit near the stem gives to a little pressure, it is ripe.
 There are a wide range of pear flavors and textures.
 And, just like apples, some are excellent eaten fresh while others are best cooked or canned for the winter.
 Try pears on the grill, poached in red wine, tucked into a panini, pureed into soup or a smoothie, or simply sliced with cheese and wine.
-If you eat the peel too, one medium pear has 6 grams of fiber – that's 20 percent of the daily recommendation!
+If you eat the peel too, one medium pear has 6 grams of fiber.

-Okra commonly is fried, but also is wonderful in more nutritious dishes.
+Okra commonly is fried, but also is wonderful in other forms.
 Around the world, chefs cherish the thickening properties of the seed pods in dishes from Louisiana gumbo to Indian curries and other stews.
 If you wish to minimize the thickening property, try okra briefly stir-fried.
-The pods are high in vitamins K and C, a good source of fiber and folate and low in calories.
+The pods are high in vitamins K and C, a good source of fiber, an excellent source of folate and low in calories.
 At the market, look for pods that are no longer than 4 inches and are bright green in color and firm to the touch.

 Fall is the time to get to know these tart berries and their wealth of nutritional benefits.
-Cranberries may help protect from urinary tract infection.
-They contain a compound called proanthocyanidin which prevents harmful bacteria from sticking to your bladder wall.
+They contain a compound called proanthocyanidin which may prevent harmful bacteria from sticking to your bladder wall.
 Fresh and dried cranberries pair well with a variety of meats and poultry.
 Fresh cranberries can be eaten raw but often are cooked.
 Dried cranberries are delicious in grain and vegetable salads and make a healthy snack on the go.